Power of attorney: Attorney-in-fact

 The term attorney-in-fact is used in many jurisdictions instead of the term agent.
 That term should be distinguished from the term attorney-at-law.
 In the United States, an attorney-at-law is a solicitor who is also licensed to be an advocate in a particular jurisdiction.
 An attorney-in-fact may be a layperson and is authorized to act pursuant to the powers granted by a power of attorney but may not engage in acts that would constitute the unauthorized practice of law.

 In the context of the unincorporated reciprocal inter-insurance exchange (URIE) the attorney-in-fact is a stakeholder/trustee who takes custody of the subscriber funds placed on deposit with him, and then uses those funds to pay insurance claims.
 When all the claims are paid, the attorney-in-fact then returns the leftover funds to the subscribers.

 The Uniform Power of Attorney Act employs the term agent.
 As an agent, an attorney-in-fact is a fiduciary for the principal, so the law requires an attorney-in-fact to be completely honest with and loyal to the principal in their dealings with each other.

-An attorney has power to act on behalf of the person; it has been known for this power to be misused, for example to steal the assets of a person who may be vulnerable (e.g. elder abuse), or absent.
+An attorney has power to act on behalf of the person; this power can be misused, for example, to steal the assets of a person who may be vulnerable (e.g. elder abuse) or absent.